 John Novembre (PI)

 I am an Associate Professor in the Department of Human Genetics at the University of Chicago.
 My main research goal is to tackle statistical and analytical problems that will enable discoveries about evolutionary processes and the nature of disease variation.
-I earned my undergrad degree at Colorado College, studied for my PhD at UC-Berkeley under Montgomery Slatkin, and was a postdoc at Chicago with Matthew Stephens.
+I earned my undergrad degree in biochemistry at the Colorado College, studied for my PhD at UC-Berkeley under Montgomery Slatkin, and was a postdoc at Chicago with Matthew Stephens.
 Previous to my post here, I was faculty in the Ecology and Evolution Department at UCLA.

 Ben Peter (Postdoctoral Fellow)